 Among active equity managers, it is commonly known that ex post active risk often exceeds the target tracking error specified by a risk model.
 We attribute this deviation to an additional source of active risk-the strategy risk.
 Measured as the standard deviation of IC, strategy risk is unique to each investment strategy conveying a strategy-specific risk profile.
 Furthermore, through analytical derivations, we show that a consistent estimator of active risk must incorporate strategy risk in conjunction with the risk-model tracking error.
-Consequently, we provide a practical extension to the Fundamental Law of Active Management: ex ante IR equal to the ratio of average IC to the standard deviation of IC.
-Additionally, we also demonstrate that IR depends not only on the strength of IC, but also on the correlation between IC and the dispersion of the risk-adjusted returns over time.
+Consequently, we provide a practical extension to the Fundamental Law of Active Management: ex ante IR equal to the ratio of average IC to the standard deviation of IC, but also on the correlation between IC and the dispersion of the risk-adjusted returns over time.